 Semester or Year in AthensStudents may spend a semester or year in Athens, Greece, where the ancient world comes alive.
 A vibrant capital city, Athens is a center of international business and the hub of an efficient and extensive transportation system which makes the beauty of Greece readily accessible.
 All students are required to enroll in either modern or classical Greek as one of their five courses.
 The curriculum is organized into two tracks: Ancient Greek Civilization and Mediterranean Studies.
 Students live in simply furnished apartments which usually contain 2-3 double study-bedrooms, a small common area, kitchen and bath, and accommodate 4-6 students.

 Semester or Year in GalwayStudents may spend a semester or year studying at the National University of Ireland, Galway.
 Located in western Ireland, Galway is the third largest city in the Republic of Ireland and plays a dynamic and pioneering role in theatre, arts and culture.
-Students may enroll in courses in a wide variety of fields including arts and letters, commerce, sciences and engineering.
+Students may enroll in five to seven courses in a wide variety of fields including arts and letters, commerce, sciences and engineering.
 Students typically take five to seven courses per semester.
 Students arrange their own housing in Galway.

-Semester in FlorenceThrough Syracuse University, USC undergraduates have the opportunity to spend a semester in Florence studying Italian language and literature, art history, history, international relations, political science and studio arts.
-Classes are taught at Syracuse's own study center in Florence.
-Students with advanced proficiency in Italian may take courses at the Centro di Cultura per Stranieri at the University of Florence.
+Semester or Year in FlorenceThrough Syracuse University, USC undergraduates have the opportunity to spend a semester in Florence studying Italian language and literature, art history, history, international relations, political science and studio arts.
+Classes are taught mostly in English at Syracuse’s own study center in Florence.
+Students with advanced proficiency in Italian may take courses at the University of Florence.
 Courses are complemented by field trips to cities such as Assisi, Rome and Venice.
 Students live in homestays with Italian hosts.
 Studio arts students may also choose to stay in an apartment with other program students.